 In order to register, you will need to have an account set up.
 You can pre-register starting on January 8, 2019.
 It is strongly recommended that you preregister so that you don’t waste valuable booking time come 8am setting up an account instead of snagging one of the quickly disappearing spots.

-You are limited to a maximum of 3 nights on the campground.
-You can make a reservation for up to 20 people at a time, though you’ll have better luck finding available dates with smaller numbers of people.
+Guests can make a reservation for up to 20 people at a time, though you’ll have better luck finding available dates with smaller numbers of people.

 If you need to cancel your reservation, note that the reservation does not issue refunds but you can try to sell any that you can’t use through the official Facebook groups.